SharePoint/sp-dev-docs/docs/spfx/use-aadhttpclient.md

 ---
-title: Connect to AAD-secured APIs in SharePoint Framework solutions
+title: Connect to Azure AD secured APIs in SharePoint Framework solutions
 description: Use the AadHttpClient class to connect to AAD-secured APIs in SharePoint Framework solutions. ms.date: 02/15/2018 ms.prod: sharepoint
 ---

-# Connect to AAD-secured APIs in SharePoint Framework solutions
+# Connect to Azure AD secured APIs in SharePoint Framework solutions

 When building SharePoint Framework solutions, you might need to connect to an API secured with Azure Active Directory.
 SharePoint Framework allows you to specify which Azure AD applications and permissions your solution requires, and tenant administrator can grant the necessary permissions if they haven't yet been granted.
-Using the **AadHttpClient** you can easily connect to APIs secured with AAD without having to implement the OAuth flow yourself.
+Using the **AadHttpClient** you can easily connect to APIs secured with Azure AD without having to implement the OAuth flow yourself.

 ## Web API permissions - concept overview